IsuruWeerakkodi/ContactBookPro/README.md

 ## Special components of the app

-  - For additional information about data passing, data validation, and websockets which we used in this app [click here](ADDITIONALINFO.md)
+  - For additional information about data passing, data validation, and websockets which were used in this app [click here](ADDITIONALINFO.md)

 ## Contributing